Klopp reflects on 2022 in Liverpool Christmas message

 However, their season ended in disappointment when their league heartbreak was followed by a 1-0 defeat to Real Madrid in Paris.

-Liverpool's fans have since been cleared of any wrongdoing, and Klopp wanted to signal out the day after the Champions League final, when the Reds paraded the FA Cup and EFL Cup through the city, as the highlight of the year.
+Liverpool's fans have since been cleared of any wrongdoing, and Klopp wanted to signal out the day after the UEFA Champions League final, when the Reds paraded the FA Cup and Carabao Cup through the city, as the highlight of the year.

 "From a sports point of view, 2022 was a pretty successful year I would say.
 It started with the EFL Cup final.
-The FA Cup final was special, I enjoyed it so much," he said in a video posted to Liverpool's website.
+The FA Cup final was special, I enjoyed it so much," he said in a video.

 "Then the league was pretty spectacular.
 We were close again, I know that's not that much appreciated, I get that, when you come close.